PokemonAutomation/ComputerControl/Wiki/Developer/DeveloperGuide.md

 - Test the program.
 Try first debugging on a few Pokémon in the same box, then expand tests for more than one box.

 - Congratulations!
-You now have a Home box sorter program.
+You now have a working Home box sorter program!

 Bonus task:
 - Read more info from the summary screen so that you can sort genders and forms too.
 You can use the color of the gender label to detect genders.
 See [**PokémonLA_SkipToFullMoon**](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/PokemonLA/Programs/General/PokemonLA_SkipToFullMoon.cpp) for how to read colors.